Gangwon Province, South Korea: Landscape

-The State's landscape is dominated by the Taebaek Mountains (called Taebaek Sanmaek) which almost reach the sea.
+The State's landscape is dominated by the Taebaek Mountains (called Taebaek Sanmaek) which almost reaches the sea.
 As a consequence, much of the coast is steep and rocky.

 Regions

 Gangwon Province and its North Korean counterpart Kangwŏn are together referred to as the Gwandong region.
 The region west of the Taebaek Mountains is called Yeongseo, while the region east of the mountains is called Yeongdong.
 The term "Yeongdong" is frequently used in reference to transportation services from Seoul, meaning one might catch a bus or train on the Yeongdong Line, or drive to Gangneung on the Yeongdong Expressway.

 Climate

 Gangwon Province's Köppen climate classification's climate class is occasionally humid subtropical, because in some of its areas, especially in most of Yeongdong, it is Cfa, otherwise, its climate class is Hot-summer humid continental climate, because it is Dwb in some mountain areas, Dfa in eastern areas, Dfb in eastern mountain areas, and Dwa otherwise.
 The Taebaek Mountains create different climates in Yeongdong and Yeongseo.

 The climate of Gangwon Province is influenced by its latitude.
 It has four seasons, with hot and humid summers, and cold, snowy winters.
 According to the Korea Meteorological Administration's data, average temperatures vary.
 In Yongdong, the average temperature is 11.0 °C, and in Yeongseo, it is 10.8 °C. All of the province's average temperatures range from 6.6 to 13.1 °C. and the yearly amount of rainfall is 1300.–1900. mm, concentrated on mountain areas, being one of the snowiest areas in South Korea.